 Radiologic Technology » »

-Bachelor of Applied Science Thematic Concentration in Radiologic Technology Management.
+Bachelor of Applied Science (BAS) with Thematic Concentration in Radiologic Technology Management

 Students who earn an AAS degree and want to further their education, and thus career, are able to go on for a Bachelor of Applied Science (BAS) Degree through MSU Billings.
 Students can focus on various thematic concentrations to earn the BAS degree, but one option is Radiologic Technology Management.
 Contact the MSU Billings Advising Center at 406-657-2240 for further details.